 GWSPH provides flexible academic program options for all Master-level students.
 Master's-level students will be able to take courses in either online or on-campus formats.
 On-campus students may take up to 15 credits online, and online students may take up to 15 credits on-campus without requiring a petition.
 By offering these options, students will be able to customize their education to meet both professional and personal needs.
 Please see The Source (GWSPH intranet) for more details.

 13. Progress Towards Degree

 The chart below outlines the maximum time in program for each degree.

 Degree Maximum time in Program

 Bachelor's Degree 6 years

 Certificate 2 years

-Master's Degree (not MHA) 5 years
+Master's Degree 5 years DrPH & PhD 7 years

-MHA (includes residential and online) 5 years